bluerobotics/ardusub-gitbook/developers/pymavlink.md

 # Pymavlink

-This is a python implementation of the MAVLink protocol, this protocol in the one used but ArduSub, with pymavlink is possible to create a python script to communicate and control an ArduSub vehicle.
+ArduSub communicates with a protocol called MAVLink.
+Pymavlink is a python implementation of the MAVLink protocol.
+With pymavlink, it is possible to create a python script to read sensor data and send commands to an ArduSub vehicle.

-It's possible to check the pymavlink [repository](https://github.com/ArduPilot/pymavlink) and [chat](https://gitter.im/ArduPilot/pymavlink) for further information.
+Please reference the pymavlink [repository](https://github.com/ArduPilot/pymavlink) and [chat](https://gitter.im/ArduPilot/pymavlink) for further information.

 ## Recommendation

 Pymavlink is currently a Python 2 package.
 It is recommended to install and use it with Python 2.

-However an initial Python 3 support is given.
+However Python 3 support is in development.
 The following instructions assume you are using Python 2 and a Debian-based \(like Ubuntu\) installation.

 ## Installation